jordsti/stigame/README.md

 	- Label
 	- Combo Box
 	- Selection List
+	- Tab Panel
 	- etc...
 - Game Sprite
   - Directional Sprite
   - General Sprite
-  - Sprite Library for memory management
+  - Sprite Library for texture management

 ### Purpose
 This library will be used for StiCode game development and this library will be development for the need of StiCode Games.